KOMU-TV: Analog-to-digital conversion

 KOMU-TV shut down its analog signal, over VHF channel 8, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 36 to VHF channel 8 for post-transition operations.

-Carriage controversies

-2011 Mediacom dispute

-On January 3, 2011, KOMU-TV was removed from the channel lineup of Mediacom, the main cable provider for most of Mid-Missouri, after talks to negotiate a new retransmission consent agreement broke down, the previous carriage agreement with Mediacom was supposed to expire two days earlier, but KOMU-TV and Mediacom agreed to extend their carriage agreement through midnight on January 3.
-Mediacom replaced KOMU 8 and its digital subchannels with three cable channels: Turner Classic Movies replaced KOMU on channels 7 and 707; Starz Kids and Family replaced Mid-Missouri CW on channel 5; and The Hub replaced Universal Sports on channel 101.
-On January 7, 2011, Mediacom brought KOMU and its subchannels back on their respective channel slots after the company and KOMU reached a new carriage agreement.

-Out-of-market coverage
+Former translator

 The station also operated a translator, K07SD in Rolla, Missouri, in the westernmost area of the St. Louis market.
 The translator operated on analog VHF channel 7.
 The license for that translator was canceled by the FCC no later than June 2010.